inconvergent/weird/docs/WEIR.md

 #### WEIR:2PRUNE-EDGES-BY-LEN!

 ```
-remove edges longer than lim, use fx #'< to remove edges shorter than lim
+remove edges longer than lim, use fx #'< to remove edges shorter than lim.

  ; WEIR:2PRUNE-EDGES-BY-LEN!
  ;   [symbol]